Missouri Inmate Search

 The Missouri Department of Corrections provides an inmate locator tool on its website that functions to search for people incarcerated in all the correctional facilities.
 In order to be able to use it, users will need to provide either the full name of the offender, or their DOC ID number, so it can filter through and list down potential prison inmate with similarity.
 An individual can also utilize this tool to search for parolees and probationers in Missouri.

 Where are Missouri inmates housed?

-The Missouri Department of Corrections currently manages 21 correctional facility centers consisting of 2 women facility and 19 men facility.
+The Missouri Department of Corrections currently manages 21 correctional facility centers consisting of 2 women facilities and 19 men facility.
 These institutions are classified with a security custody level number of 1, 2, or 5.
-The number 1 represents minimum security, level 2 is medium security and level 5 maximum security.
+The number 1 represents minimum security, level 2 is medium security and level 5 is maximum security.

 Aside from the adult correctional facility, the Missouri DOC also oversees 59 probation and parole facilities, and eight community supervision/release centers for all male and female incarcerated persons.